Hi, there. We’re the Wills family — and that’s all 19 of us!

 In 1997, we called friends and family to let them know that we actually had apples to sell!
 In those days, we sold our apples right out of our house.
 Eventually, we started selling them off of our front porch.
 This seems crazy looking back, and it seemed crazy at the time!
 Nevertheless, we had to start somewhere.
 We then made a little store out of our breezeway between our house and garage.
 When we outgrew the breezeway store in 2009, we moved up to our current barn that we built the previous summer.
 We have had great support from our family, friends, and customers throughout the years, and that has allowed us to grow.

 Our farm consists of 60 acres; 30 of those acres are in timber.
 Though we have left the woods that surround us nearly untouched, we continue to plant more apple, peach, and cherry trees each year.
-We now have approximately four acres of apple trees, one acre of peach trees, five acres of pumpkins, one acre of winter squash and ornamental gourds, a large strawberry patch, and laying hens.
+We now have approximately 6 acres of apple trees, one acre of peach trees, four acres of pumpkins, one acre of a variety of vegetables and fruit, including winter squash, melons, and strawberries.

 We are mindful of how our farming practices impact our soil, food crops, timber, water resources, and those who work, play, and visit here.
 Consequently, we have chosen to use science-based biological methods that are also organically approved for producing our fruit crops.
 All of our orchards, squash, pie pumpkins, and strawberries are Certified Organic.
 Our jack o’lantern pumpkins and gourds are very minimally sprayed with the softest of conventional products until we discover more biologically based ways to manage them.